edwood-grant/sdl3-vapi/README.md

-# This repository has moved and its outated
+# This repository has moved!

 These vapi files are no longer maintained and are outdated.